 I feel that this topic is SO important that I wanted to talk more specifically about a specific type of mental illness: stay at home mom(SAHM) depression.

 Staying at home with your kids full time is hard on everyone and you can definitely expect some bad days.
-But if the bad days are starting to overtake the good and being overwhelmed turns into depression, it’s time to take a step back take some time for you and have some daily self care time.
+But if the bad days are starting to overtake the good and being overwhelmed turns into depression, it’s time to take a step back take some time for yourself and have some daily self-care time.

 Stay at Home Moms and Depression: Why We Need to Talk About It